What is a cell phone at work policy?

 Examples of cell phone at work policies

-Here are two examples you can use as guidance for creating cell phone policies for the workplace:
+Here are two examples you could use as guidance for creating cell phone policies for the workplace:

 Example 1